QunQun Price Reaches $0.0058 on Major Exchanges (QUN)

-QunQun (CURRENCY:QUN) traded 2.6% lower against the dollar during the 1-day period ending at 15:00 PM E.T. on July 8th.
-In the last week, QunQun has traded up 1.1% against the dollar.
-One QunQun coin can now be bought for about $0.0058 or 0.00000018 BTC on popular cryptocurrency exchanges.
-QunQun has a total market capitalization of $4.26 million and approximately $301,973.00 worth of QunQun was traded on exchanges in the last 24 hours.
+QunQun (CURRENCY:QUN) traded 1.3% lower against the US dollar during the 24-hour period ending at 0:00 AM E.T. on July 10th.
+One QunQun coin can currently be purchased for about $0.0058 or 0.00000017 BTC on major cryptocurrency exchanges.
+QunQun has a market capitalization of $4.24 million and $235,650.00 worth of QunQun was traded on exchanges in the last day.
+Over the last seven days, QunQun has traded 1.9% lower against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.